-Once FDEM personnel have arrived at the site, an orientation conference will be conducted.
-During this time, the purpose of the site visit and the items FDEM intends to examine will be identified.
+Once FDEM personnel have arrived at the site.
+FDEM personnel will explain the purpose of the site visit and the items FDEM intends to examine will be identified.
 All objectives of the site visit will be explained during this time.